Rockies vs. Phillies Player Props Betting Odds

-Player prop bet options for Nicholas Castellanos and others are listed when the Philadelphia Phillies visit the Colorado Rockies at Coors Field on Saturday at 8:10 PM ET.
+Nicholas Castellanos and Charlie Blackmon are among the players with prop bets for the taking when the Philadelphia Phillies and the Colorado Rockies play at Coors Field on Sunday (first pitch at 3:10 PM ET).

 Bet on this matchup or its props with DraftKings!